Skip to main content

 Common Questions

-No. The agent cannot edit scrapy_settings.py or any Python files.
-It can only configure spider-specific settings in JSON configs (e.g., DOWNLOAD_DELAY, CONCURRENT_REQUESTS, EXTRACTOR_ORDER).
+No. Agent cannot edit Python files.
+It configures spider-specific settings in JSON configs only.
+Framework changes require manual edits.

-You: "The blog section is at /articles/, not /blog/.
-Update the spider."
+Guide it: “The blog section is at /articles/, not /blog/.
+Update the spider.”
+Agent re-reads notes and regenerates config.

 Troubleshooting